Characters of Dragon Age: Inquisition: Other characters

-Reception
+Critical reception

 Several gaming media outlets have provided significant coverage about Inquisition's characters prior to the game's release.
 IGN's Mitch Dyer highlighted the ability to play as a Qunari and the gameplay mechanic of agents operating on behalf of the Inquisitor as "exceptional" features he looked forward to.
 Dyer was also intrigued by the option to play as a female Qunari, partly due to it being their first video game appearance.
 Matt Bertz of Game Informer was also glad to be able to play as a Qunari, believing "[t]he more playable races, the better in my mind".
 Also writing for Game Informer, Kimberley Wallace called the player's "reach" as Inquisitor one of Inquisition's "striking features", saying "Your character has so much power over where the story goes and how events will play out, and part of the fun is deciding what type of leader you want to be."
 Jenni Lada of TechnologyTell deeply hoped that EA would reveal more about who the romance options of the game were at E3 2014.

 Following Inquisition's release, Kimberley Wallace of Game Informer praised its entire cast, noting a good mix of new and old characters as well as eclectic personalities.
 She found that Inquisition managed to find a right balance for its cast and that every character, companion or otherwise, does not feel superfluous and stand out in some way.
 She found that character side quests in Inquisition measure up to the standard set by BioWare's previous title, Mass Effect 2, in terms of memorable character moments and developments.
 She argued that the cast of characters from its prequels were "never this varied or evolved".
 Wallace concluded that she "felt significantly more invested and connected with everyone.
 There wasn't one shining star this time around; each character shines for different reasons to create a superior whole".
 In his 2014 review of Inquisition for Polygon, Phillip Kollar noted that while he does have his personal favorites, "there really isn't a weak character in the bunch this time around".
 Kollar found that "each companion has reams of dialogue conveying a fully developed personality", and that he felt invested enough to befriend every companion in his party and take their opinions seriously.
 Kollar praised the war table missions conducted with the Inquisitor's advisors and said it got at the heart of what makes Inquisition great: moving away from the story of a single hero all on their own and towards "a vast world of complex, interconnected political groups all at each other's throats".